Knowledge Integration and Economic Analysis

 The aim of the study is to estimate the cure rates for CMAM programs using locally available options for energy dense food through a quasi-experimental design in 5 states.4 states (Telengana, MP, Chattisgarh and Odisha) have already started using CMAM protocols or are planning to pilot the use of energy dense foods in their CMAM programs.
 Jharkhand will be the control state with a basic protocol.

 Results from the study will be shared to help other states adopt the guidelines and energy dense foods which were effective.
-Status: Soon to be initiated.
+Status: Ongoing

 The following analyses are being conducted to assess the impact of ciKMC on household poverty and expenditure.